Next.js - Skeleton

 Set Active Theme

-Open /src/app/layout.tsx, then set the data-theme attribute to define the active theme.
+Open /src/app/layout.tsx, then set the data-theme attribute on the HTML tag to define the active theme.